nmedija/terraform-kubernetes-aws/README.md

 # terraform-kubernetes-aws

-An example of using Teraform to create a single-master K8s cluster in AWS
+An example of using Terraform to create a single-master K8s cluster in AWS